How to Measure Your Truck Bed

 The truck bed of a pickup truck makes for a one-of-a-kind vehicle, allowing for unmatched versatility.
 Whether you seek to help your friend out during a move or store tools when you go camping on weekends, a pickup truck bed is useful for aiding with all sorts of situations.

-Prior to planning your weekend campout or buying a new sectional from Costco, it’s important to measure your truck bed and understand its cargo capacity.
+Prior to planning your weekend campout or buying a new sectional, it’s important to measure your truck bed and understand its cargo capacity.
 Some truck accessories require specific sizing to be properly installed, including bed rails, truck bed covers and tool boxes.
 You don’t want to order an expensive tonneau cover, only to find out that it doesn’t fit your particular truck bed length.

 If you’re looking to utilize your pickup truck to its maximum potential, we’ve compiled a clear and simple step-by-step guide on how to measure a truck bed.